Luis-Jovel/Botranslator/README.md

 You can talk with the bot here: [BoTranslator](https://www.facebook.com/BoTranslator-157609834678681)

-Hosted in Heroku, developed using the **Microsoft Bot Framework** and **Node.js**.
+Hosted in **Heroku**, developed using the **Microsoft Bot Framework** and **Node.js**.
 It's coded using **Coffee Script** with gulp for task automation.
 This Chatbot takes advantage of the new Bot Builder V3.1 using Rich cards attachments, dialogs, intent dialogs, Prompts and data validation.